RR10999/Faculty-Shedule-Viewing-System/README.md

 A web-based application that allows students and staff to view real-time faculty availability based on timetable data.

-Developed for SRM IST as part of a Lab Assignment, the system provides an easy way to check whether a faculty member is **Free, Busy, In Class, or On Leave**, helping students find available faculty without unnecessary waiting.
+Developed for SRM IST as part of Lab Assessment, the system provides an easy way to check whether a faculty member is **Free, Busy, In Class, or On Leave**, helping students find available faculty without unnecessary waiting.

 ---